silentnoname/celestia-rep-rollup/readme.md

-# rep
+# Rep
-**rep** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).
+**Rep** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).
 Functioning as a rollup chain, it operates seamlessly on Celestia.

 ## Overview
 Rep allows users to create their own identities, update them and '+rep' or 'like' other users, thereby enhancing their reputation.
 The reputation of a user is determined by the number of 'likes' they receive.
 A comprehensive list of all identities within the chain can also be viewed.